d-morrison/IntroStatActivities/_book/02-study-design.md

     Type(s) of bias:
 \vspace{0.3in}

-4. To gauge the interest in a new swimming pool, a local organization stood outside of the Bogart Pool in Bozeman, MT during open hours.
+4. To gauge the interest in a new swimming pool, a local organization stood outside of the Bogart Pool in Bozeman, MT, during open hours.
 One of the questions they asked was, "Since the Bogart Pool is in such bad repair, don't you agree that the city should fund a new pool?"
 \vspace{0.1in}

     Target population: